The most common symptom: a quivering or fluttering heartbeat

 The symptoms are generally the same; however the duration of the AFib and underlying reasons for the condition help medical practitioners classify the type of AFib problems.

-- Paroxysmal fibrillation is when the heart returns to a normal rhythm on its own.
+- Paroxysmal fibrillation is when the heart returns to a normal rhythm on its own within 7 days of its start.
 People who have this type of AFib may have episodes only a few times a year or their symptoms may occur every day.
 These symptoms are very unpredictable and often can turn into a permanent form of atrial fibrillation.

 Over a period of time, paroxysmal fibrillation may become more frequent and longer lasting, sometimes leading to permanent or chronic AFib.
 All types of AFib can increase your risk of stroke.
 Even if you have no symptoms at all, you are nearly 5 times more likely to have a stroke than someone who doesn’t have atrial fibrillation.